microsoft/fluentui/packages/react-avatar/SPEC-AvatarGroup.md

 - `size`: Group size will override the children's current size.
 This is to ensure that the `AvatarGroup`'s spacing is correct because it changes depending on the group size.
 - `popoverSurface`: All Avatars in `popoverSurface` will have a size of 24 and will be encased in a div to apply stylings.
-- Avatar `color`: AvatarGroup's colors will follow the following order, but they can be overriden by providing a color specific color on a given avatar.
+- Avatar `color`: AvatarGroup's colors will follow the order below, but they can be overriden by providing a color specific color on a given avatar.

 #### Color override example:

-In this example, the first Avatar will have a `darkRed` color, while all the other avatars will follow the color order.
+In this example, the first Avatar will have a `darkRed` color, while all the other avatars will follow the default color order.

 ```jsx
 <AvatarGroup>